soummyaanon/dataagent/README.md

-# oss-data-analyst - Open Source AI Data Science Agent [Reference Architecture]
+# Data Agent - AI-Powered Data Science Agent

-oss-data-analyst is an intelligent AI agent that converts natural language questions into SQL queries and provides data analysis.
+Data Agent is an intelligent AI agent that converts natural language questions into SQL queries and provides data analysis.
 Built with the Vercel AI SDK, it features multi-phase reasoning (planning, building, execution, reporting) and streams results in real-time.

-> **Note**: This is a reference architecture.
-The semantic catalog and schemas included are simplified examples for demonstration purposes.
-Production implementations should use your own data models and schemas.

 ## Features